School Science Lessons

 Rusting first starts in the test-tubes containing copper or tin, then it starts in the control.

-Iron is more active than copper or tin, so the iron forms the positive ion Fe2+ to react with negative ions in solution to form precipitates of rust on the nail.
+Iron is more active than copper or tin, so forms the positive ion Fe2+ to react with negative ions in solution to form precipitates of rust on the nail.

-No rusting occurs in the test-tubes containing magnesium ribbon or zinc, but the more active magnesium or zinc form ions that react with negative ions to form white precipitates.
+No rusting occurs in the test-tubes containing magnesium ribbon or zinc, but they form ions that react with negative ions to form white precipitates.

 2. Use a magnesium pencil sharpener with the iron blade still attached by a screw.